Peggy Knudsen: Television

 Knudsen played April Adams in the comedy So This Is Hollywood on NBC (1955).
-She also had roles in pilots for two programs – Do Not Disturb and Howie – that did not develop into series.
+She also had roles in pilots for two programs – Do Not Disturb and Howie – which did not develop into series.
 In the 1950s and 1960s, Knudsen appeared in guest-starring roles on several television shows.
 She made two guest appearances on Perry Mason in 1958–1959; one as Sheila Bowers in "The Case of the Gilded Lily," and Marie Chapman in "The Case of the Spurious Sister."
 Other television appearances included Alfred Hitchcock Presents, The Millionaire, Tombstone Territory, The Life and Legend of Wyatt Earp (as 'Kansas Lily'), Pete and Gladys and three times on Bat Masterson (as "Louisa Carey" in 1959, as "Katie" in 1960 and as "Lottie Tremaine" in 1961).
 After appearing in an episode of The Adventures of Ozzie & Harriet in 1965, Knudsen retired from acting.

 Personal life and death

 Knudsen's first marriage was to Adrian Samish, a radio executive.
 The two eloped after Knudsen's June 1942 performance in My Sister Eileen and went to Media, Pennsylvania, to marry.
 They divorced in 1946.
 On June 15, 1949, Knudsen married Jim Jordan Jr. in Los Angeles.
 They had three daughters together.
 Jordan was the son of Jim and Marian Jordan, better known as Fibber McGee and Molly.
 The couple divorced in 1960.
 On February 12, 1962, Knudsen married Francis S. Kellstrom, an electrical contractor.
 They separated that July and were divorced October 22, 1962.

 She suffered from crippling arthritis for most of her later years and was cared for by her close friend, actress Jennifer Jones.
 Her grandson is the Hollywood screenwriter John Orloff.

-On July 11, 1980, Knudsen died of cancer in Encino, California.
+On July 11, 1980, Knudsen died of cancer in Encino, California, aged 57.